Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 There were...lights.
 Some human myths said there were lights when a being was dead.
 Vakno had never quite figured out if she was supposed to go toward them, or avoid them.

 The fabled heavenly chorus was a disappointment, however.
-She felt instinctively like it should sound a little more inspiring than Dog’s voice saying *“Eaaasy sister.
-Fuckin’ miracle you’re still alive...Come on, wake up!”*
+She felt instinctively like it should sound a little more inspiring than Dog’s voice saying *"Eaaasy sister.
+Fuckin’ miracle you’re still alive...Come on, wake up!"*

 Reality reasserted itself.
 It was not pleasant: There was smoke, and deep amber lighting, and the mournful whooping sound of a shipwide alarm.
 There was pain, and a recording of Dog’s voice on loop.

-*”Mayday, mayday, mayday, this is Hephaestus Lima Bravo Foxtrot One, at Cimbrean-Six-stellar Lagrange One.
+*"Mayday, mayday, mayday, this is Hephaestus Lima Bravo Foxtrot One, at Cimbrean-Six-stellar Lagrange One.
 Sustained heavy damage and casualties.
 Emergency recall activated.
 We have nine aboard, two dead, six wounded.
 Over.
-Message repeats in ten seconds - ”*
+Message repeats in ten seconds - "*

 Dog himself was covered in blood but to Corti eyes human blood was a kind of waxy dark green, so full of haemoglobin that it was almost black.
 The stuff smearing Dog’s face was too pale to be his own.
 He gave Vakno a weak smile from behind the film of gore.
-“Shit, you’re tougher than you look.
-Thought fer sure you were fucked.”
+"Shit, you’re tougher than you look.
+Thought fer sure you were fucked."

 Vakno rolled over and tried to stand, gaining a new appreciation for the word *’fucked’.* It summarized what her body was telling her with an apt animalistic bluntness.
 The world became wobbly and she was forced to sit down again.

-“Careful there,” Dog cautioned.
-“Big brains, fragile bodies, not a good combo.
-You stay there until the medics get here...”
+"Careful there," Dog cautioned.
+"Big brains, fragile bodies, not a good combo.
+You stay there until the medics get here..."

-“We...escaped, then,” Vakno managed.
+"We...escaped, then," Vakno managed.

-“Close run thing.
-Krzzvk got the recall jumper charged just in time...That ship woulda ripped us in two on the fourth pass.”
+"Close run thing.
+Krzzvk got the recall jumper charged just in time...That ship woulda ripped us in two on the fourth pass."

 Thinking was abnormally difficult.
 Thoughts seemed to bump slowly around inside Vakno’s skull rather than flowing neatly together like a thousand silver tributaries, but she noticed that there was an alarmingly large hole torn in the hull where *something* had ripped through the flight deck, through one of the crew and out the other side.
 An emergency pressure shield shimmered over the tear.

-“Those shrapnel guns," she commented. "...Deadly.”
+"Those shrapnel guns," she commented. "...Deadly."

-“Hell yeah.
-Won’t do shit to anythin’ with armor, but they tear shields down like *that!”* Dog snapped his fingers for emphasis.
+"Hell yeah.
+Won’t do shit to anythin’ with armor, but they tear shields down like *that!"* Dog snapped his fingers for emphasis.

 Vakno frowned at him.
-“How...do you know?”
+"How...do you know?"

 Dog offered something that *looked* like a smile, vaguely.
 At least, his teeth were showing.
 His eyes weren’t joining in.
-“Hephaestus *maybe* made me remove mine.”
+"Hephaestus *maybe* made me remove mine."

-“Why?”
+"Why?"

-“Somethin’ about maritime law this an’ treaty that, an’ Dominion the other…” Dog snorted.
-“Load’a ass.
-Nearly got us killed.”
+"Somethin’ about maritime law this an’ treaty that, an’ Dominion the other…" Dog snorted.
+"Load’a ass.
+Nearly got us killed."

 A new voice interrupted the looping distress call, and Dog sprang up to reply.

-*”Lima Bravo Foxtrot One, HMS* ***Caledonia.*** *Roger your distress call captain, do you need to abandon ship, over?”*
+*"Lima Bravo Foxtrot One, HMS* ***Caledonia.*** *Roger your distress call captain, do you need to abandon ship, over?"*

 Dog grabbed his microphone.
-“Uh, no *Caledonia* we do not.
+"Uh, no *Caledonia* we do not.
 I have...zero pressure in three sections, emergency power only.
-Dead in the water, but she’ll hold together, over.”
+Dead in the water, but she’ll hold together, over."

-*”Roger.
+*"Roger.
 We have your beacon, ETA five minutes.
-Caledonia out.”*
+Caledonia out."*

 Dog nodded to himself and breathed what sounded to Vakno like a sigh of relief as he stepped away from the communications console.
 He gently patted one of the injured Vzk’tk crew on the shoulder in a comforting way.
-“Help’s on the way.”
+"Help’s on the way."

 Vakno settled back and focused on the view outside the front windows as an alternative to the pain.
 She was quite sure that her leg was broken, and was trying to decide if that was more or less worrying than the fuzzy, disjointed quality of her thoughts.
 She tried to count the time until the rescue ship arrived, but the numbers slipped away and she found herself counting the three minute mark twice.

 Shortly after she gave up there was a barely perceptible shimmer in the light from the Cimbrean star, and the bridge was thrown into darkness as a ship plunged out of warp and back into the world of sublight travel barely a kilometer away.
 If it hadn’t eclipsed the star, the newcomer’s black hull would have been perfectly invisible against the stellar background.

-Dog grinned and nodded, and spoke into the comm again. *”Caledonia,* you’re beautiful.
-Just puttin’ that out there.”
+Dog grinned and nodded, and spoke into the comm again. *"Caledonia,* you’re beautiful.
+Just puttin’ that out there."

 There was a groan from one of the crew.
-“You are very strange, Dog.”
+"You are very strange, Dog."

-“Brother, *look* at that thing!”
+"Brother, *look* at that thing!"

 Vakno scrutinized it as well as she could.
 There was a seam of light along the newcomer’s flank which lengthened, split and widened as huge physical doors opened to allow a pair of tiny human silhouettes in EVA suits.

-*”My Other Spaceship Is The Millennium Falcon, REBAR.
-You alright in there, Captain Wagner?”*
+*"My Other Spaceship Is The Millennium Falcon, REBAR.
+You alright in there, Captain Wagner?"*

 Dog nodded at nothing.
-“I’m fine.
+"I’m fine.
 Bunch’a messed up ETs in here, though.
-Lotta broken bones.”
+Lotta broken bones."

-*“Gotcha.
+*"Gotcha.
 Our ingress is through your shuttle bay.
-How’s the pressure down there?”*
+How’s the pressure down there?"*

 Dog checked his console.
-“Vacuum.
+"Vacuum.
 The atmo containment field blew out.
-All the sections next to it have pressure.”
+All the sections next to it have pressure."

-*“Okay.
-Sit tight.”*
+*"Okay.
+Sit tight."*

 The two spacewalkers angled down toward the shuttle bay and vanished from sight.
 Vakno rested her head on the deck and wondered if the calm, conversational tone the two humans had used was meant to be reassuring.